adarijani/jekyll-serif-theme/team.md

 # Meet The Team

-Our team of qualified educators can help your child to grow as a person.
+Our team of qualified educators will help people to grow as a person.